When a couple has been married for quite some time, they may experience some changes and intimacy problems in a relationship.

 They may get too busy with their work and other daily responsibilities, and that may lead the other partner to feel neglected.

-It is important in a marriage for the couple to feel close to each other physically and emotionally.
+It is crucial in a marriage for the couple to feel close to each other physically and emotionally.
 They may find themselves drifting apart if they do not resolve their problems with intimacy quickly.

 Married couples should learn to recognize the signs of intimacy issues, and they should try to find out why they are having trouble with intimacy in their relationship.